pashoo2/protocol/README.md

 - all closed databases may be muted.
 - in the window.onbeforeunload or on the SwarmStorage 'close' event listener, close all the databases, which were closed before.

+### TODO

+# for performance reason it's necessary to implement in-memory (or not encrypted) storage for databases

+which are like pubsub channels (for example this kind of storage must be used for geolocation sharing or collaborative document editing).

+# for performance reason it's necessary to improve the performance of the secret storage

+to do not encrypt each key - value, but encrypt all data when loading or closing.
+All data must be stored in-memory and then replicated to any storage? encrypted.
+And when a data loaded from the storage it's necessary to ecrypt it.

+# for video-chat hypervision-browser must be used as the library for sharing video data from peer to peer.